 The cost of airline tickets is also affected by the tourist seasons.
 The highest time for tourists to visit are July and August, as well as peaks in the winter due to the high levels of snow.
 But the most expensive time to visit Switzerland will always be during the summer months with July and August really being the peak.

-Airbnb is another accommodation option in Switzerland, but they aren’t very affordable unless you are traveling in a group.
+Airbnb is another accommodation option in Switzerland, but they aren’t very cheap unless you are traveling in a group.
 Most Airbnb accommodations will start their nightly rate at $60 US dollars and increase from that price point.
-For private homes, you can expect to pay as little as $120 US dollars per night or up to $700 US dollars per night.
+For private homes, you can expect to pay as little as $120 US dollars per night or up to $700+ US dollars per night.

-While Swiss chocolate takes its ingredients from all over the world, when cooked and created in Switzerland, this sweet morsel is made extra smooth, flavorful, and creamy.
-The most famous Swiss chocolate makers include Lindt and Toblerone.
+While Swiss chocolate (affiliate link) takes its ingredients from all over the world, when cooked and created in Switzerland, this sweet morsel is made extra smooth, flavorful, and creamy.
+The most famous Swiss chocolate makers include Lindt (affiliate link) and Toblerone (affiliate link).
 While some enjoy chocolate and cheese, the country’s most famous dairy are Swiss cheese and cheese fondue.

 How to Get Around